awesomepack/ALTTPR-Item-Distribution/README.md

 Members: Jason, Merari, Dinh

-Analysis of the distribution of items in the legend of Zelda a link to the past
+Analysis of the distribution of items in [The Legend of Zelda: a Link to the Past VeeTorp Randomizer](https://github.com/sporchia/alttp_vt_randomizer)

 ## Loading Sample Data